 There are over 100 different strains of the HPV virus.
 Some strains cause foot warts, hand warts, genital warts and others can contribute towards different cancers, including cervical cancer.
-But a lot of people will have HPV and never know about it because it never causes any symptoms and leaves the body on its own.
+But a lot of people will have HPV and never know about it because it never causes any symptoms and your immune system helps the virus leave the body on its own.

 What’s my deal with HPV and cervical screenings?

 Back when I was around 16/17 and had my first “proper” boyfriend, I developed genital warts.
 I didn’t know they were a form of HPV at the time.
 All I knew is they were annoying and hurt like HELL to get removed (like, imagine sticking your fanny to the arctic circle).